 |Seal Brindle: Seal brindle Frenchies tend to present with dark coats mixed in light hair.
 The light hairs are usually barely visible, and these brindle dogs may be mistaken for solid black.||Tiger Brindle: Tiger brindles have darker coats with thick strips of lighter fur as well.
 The heavy presence of whiteness can help create a tiger-like effect, hence the name.|

 How Can I Find a Brindle French Bulldog?

 If you’re wondering how to find a brindle Frenchie, you might be tempted to go straight to online classified ads or sites that help connect people with puppy sellers, but these are typically not recommended.
-If you want to get a healthy pup that is well-bred, you should find a reputable source for your pup as well.
+If you want to get a well-bred healthy pup, you should find a reputable source for your pup.

 Search for French bulldog breeders in your area, or search for Frenchie rescues.
 These are some of the most responsible ways to get a Frenchie in your life.
 And, be ready to wait– many of these breeders have a waiting list that may take a few years, but it will be worth it to get a healthy, well-bred pup.

 What Should I Ask the Breeder?

 Before you agree to buy a pup, there are questions you should always stop to ask your breeder to help yourself get that peace of mind that you are getting the healthiest dog possible.
 If your breeder avoids these questions or doesn’t want to answer them, they likely are not very reputable or are trying to hide something.
 This is a huge red flag to avoid purchasing from this person.

 |Ask to meet the parents.||Ask about health tests performed on the parents|